marianoabdala/marianoabdala.github.io/read.me.md

 # Thanks for reading!

-Reached this far down?!
-Aww, thanks. 😊
+Reached this far down?
 Why not [follow me](https://twitter.com/marianoabdala) on Twitter and letting me know your opinion on these matters?